 - In exchange of your mercy on my people, we surrender.

 He bowed the head, and then, with trembling hands, he took off his crown and offered it to the conqueror.

 Zaron stood still, enough to make the kneeling man worry, enough to humiliate him and impress upon him his own position of authority.
-To get what he wanted he needed collaboration from the older man, so he needed to stress how much helpless his situation was, how only agreeing would assure his survival and the city's.
-After waiting the right amount of time Zaron ripped the crown from the Issian man hands, holding it with nonchalance between the left thumb and index, to show to the kneeling man how little value he attributed to the thing.
+To get what he wanted he needed collaboration from the older man, so he needed to stress how much helpless his situation was, how only agreeing would assure his survival and continuous existence of his city.
+After waiting the right amount of time, Zaron ripped the crown from the Issian man hands, holding it with nonchalance between the left thumb and index, to show to the kneeling man how small value he attributed to the thing.